elizabethpaperno/Cassiopeia-MACHINA-Reimp/README.md

 The script:

-- reads a clone tree and leaf labeling,
+- reads a clone tree and leaf labeling
-- runs PMH under a specified pattern set,
+- runs PMH under a specified pattern set
-- outputs all maximum parsimony labelings and optimal solutions,
+- outputs all maximum parsimony labelings and optimal solutions
-- constructs a migration graphs.
+- constructs a migration graphs

 #### Inputs